 - 8.510.6.A.
 Client/AR responsibilities for CDASS Management: - 1.
 Complete training provided by the Training and Operations Vendor.
 Clients who cannot complete trainings shall designate an AR. - 2.
-Develop an ASMP at initial enrollment and at time of an Allocation change based on the Client's needs. - 3.
+Develop an ASMP at initial enrollment and at time of an Allocation change based on the client's needs. - 3.
 Determine wages for each Attendant not to exceed the rate established by the Department.
 Wages shall be established in accordance with Colorado Department of Labor and Employment standards including, but not limited to, minimum wage and overtime requirements.
 Attendant wages may not be below the state and federal requirements at the location where the service is provided. - 4.
 Determine the required qualifications for Attendants. - 5.
 Recruit, hire and manage Attendants. - 6.
 Complete employment reference checks on Attendants. - 7.
-Train Attendants to meet the Client's needs.
-When necessary to meet the goals of the ASMP, the Client/AR shall verify that each Attendant has been or will be trained in all necessary health maintenance activities prior to performance by the Attendant.
+Train Attendants to meet the client's needs.
+When necessary to meet the goals of the ASMP, the client/AR shall verify that each Attendant has been or will be trained in all necessary health maintenance activities prior to performance by the Attendant.

-- 8. Terminate Attendants when necessary, including when an Attendant is not meeting the Client's needs. - 9.
+- 8. Terminate Attendants when necessary, including when an Attendant is not meeting the client's needs. - 9.
 Operate as the Attendant's legal employer of record. - Complete necessary employment-related functions through the FMS vendor, including hiring and termination of Attendants and employer-related paperwork necessary to obtain an employer tax ID. - 11.
 Ensure all Attendant employment documents have been completed and accepted by the FMS vendor prior to beginning Attendant services. - 12.
 Follow all relevant laws and regulations applicable to the supervision of Attendants. - 13.
 Explain the role of the FMS vendor to the Attendant. - 14.
 Budget for Attendant care within the established monthly and CDASS Certification Period Allocation.
-Services that exceed the Client's monthly CDASS Allocation by 30% or higher are not allowed and cannot be authorized by the Client or AR for reimbursement through the FMS vendor. - 15.
-Authorize Attendant to perform services allowed through CDASS. - 16.
-Ensure all Attendants required to utilize EVV are trained and complete EVV for services rendered.
-Timesheets shall be reviewed and reflect time worked that all required data points are captured to maintain compliance with 8.001. - 17.
-Review all Attendant timesheets and statements for accuracy of time worked, completeness, and Client/AR and Attendant signatures.
-Timesheets shall reflect actual time spent providing CDASS. - 18.
-Review and submit approved Attendant timesheets to the FMS by the established timelines for Attendant reimbursement. - 19.
-Authorize the FMS vendor to make any changes in the Attendant wages. - 20.
+Services that exceed the client's monthly CDASS Allocation by 30% or higher are not allowed and cannot be authorized by the client or AR for reimbursement through the FMS vendor. - Authorize Attendant to perform services allowed through CDASS. - 16.
+Review all Attendant timesheets and statements for accuracy of time worked, completeness, and client/AR and Attendant signatures.
+Timesheets shall reflect actual time spent providing CDASS. - 17.
+Review and submit approved Attendant timesheets to the FMS by the established timelines for Attendant reimbursement. - 18.
+Authorize the FMS vendor to make any changes in the Attendant wages. - 19.
 Understand that misrepresentations or false statements may result in administrative penalties, criminal prosecution, and/or termination from CDASS.
-Client/AR is responsible for assuring timesheets submitted are not altered in any way and that any misrepresentations are immediately reported to the FMS vendor. - 21.
-Completing and managing all paperwork and maintaining employment records. - 21.
+Client/AR is responsible for assuring timesheets submitted are not altered in any way and that any misrepresentations are immediately reported to the FMS vendor. - Completing and managing all paperwork and maintaining employment records. - 21.
 Select an FMS vendor upon enrollment into CDASS. - 8.510.6.B.
 Client/AR responsibilities for Verification: - 1.
 Sign and return a responsibilities acknowledgement form for activities listed in 8.510.6 to the Case Manager. - 8.510.6.C.
 Clients utilizing CDASS have the following rights: - 1.
 Right to receive training on managing CDASS. - 2.
-Right to receive program materials in accessible format.
+Right to receive program materials in accessible format. - 3.
+Right to receive advance Notification of changes to CDASS. - 4.
+Right to participate in Department-sponsored opportunities for input.

-- Right to receive advance Notification of changes to CDASS. - 4.
-Right to participate in Department-sponsored opportunities for input. - 5.
-Clients using CDASS have the right to transition to alternative service delivery options at any time.
+- 5. Clients using CDASS have the right to transition to alternative service delivery options at any time.
 The Case Manager shall coordinate the transition and referral process. - 6.
-A Client/AR may request a reassessment if the Client's level of service needs have changed. - 7.
-A Client/AR may revise the ASMP at any time with Case Manager approval.
+A client/AR may request a reassessment if the client's level of service needs have changed. - 7.
+A client/AR may revise the ASMP at any time with Case Manager approval.